GEOSwift/GEOSwift/README.md

   your contribution
 * Run `$ xed Package.swift` to open the project in Xcode.
 * Run `$ swiftlint` from the repo root and resolve any issues.
-* Sign in to travis-ci.com (if you've never signed in before, CI won't run to verify your pull request)
 * Push your branch and create a pull request to `main`
 * One of the maintainers will review your code and may request changes
 * If your pull request is accepted, one of the maintainers should update the